smancke/guble/README.md

 ## Working Features

 * In-memory dispatching of messages
+* Persistance of topics with replay of messages
 * Websocket api
 * Commandline client and go client library
 * Google cloud messaging adapter: Delivery of messages as gcm push notifications
 * Subscription to multiple topics and subtopics
 * Throughput: Delivery of ~50.000 messages per second (end-to-end)
 * Docker image for client and server

 ## Table of Contents